choreonoid/choreonoid-doc/en/install/options.rst

  Enables features implemented on Choreonoid's GUI.
 This is ON by default and is an essential option when using Choreonoid as application software.
 If you want to use only the library parts that do not depend on the GUI, you can reduce build time by setting this to OFF.

-* **BUILD_ASSIMP_PLUGIN**

- Builds the Assimp plugin.
-Assimp is a library for loading various 3D model files, and this plugin enables loading of COLLADA, Blender, X, and DXF format files.
-For building this on Windows, please refer to :ref:`build-windows-options`.
-This is ON by default on Ubuntu.

-* **ENABLE_FREE_TYPE**

-  Enables text rendering on the scene view using the FreeType library.
-In the current version of Choreonoid, when this option is ON, distance values are displayed numerically on the scene view when using the distance measurement function.
-This is ON by default on Ubuntu.
-On Windows, this is OFF by default, and the FreeType library must be installed separately for use.

-* **BUILD_POSE_SEQ_PLUGIN**

- Builds the PoseSeq plugin.
-This plugin provides choreography functionality using key poses.

-* **BUILD_BALANCER_PLUGIN**

- Builds the Balancer plugin.
-This plugin enables automatic balance correction in the choreography functionality.
-When creating choreography for bipedal walking robots, this feature can be used to create motions that (theoretically) do not fall over.

-* **BUILD_MOCAP_PLUGIN**

- A plugin for loading and displaying motion capture data.
-Currently supports BVH format motion capture data.

 * **ENABLE_PYTHON**

  Enables Choreonoid's Python bindings.
 Python bindings make it possible to use Choreonoid libraries implemented in C++ from Python.
 For example, by importing the "cnoid.Body" module, which is the Python binding of the Body library, you can write various robotics-related processes centered on the Body class in Python.